yair51/report-that-pantry/README.md

 ## Description

-Little free pantries are located around the world to combat food insecurity.
-Our website, [ReportThatPantry.org](http://www.reportthatpantry.org/), utilizes QR code technology to keep food pantries stocked.
-Our QR codes are placed on every pantry, allowing pantry stewards to track the current status of their pantries.
+Little Free Pantries are small food pantries located around the world aimed at targeted food insecurity.
+ReportThatPantry.org is dedicated to helping food pantries remain stocked through the use of QR code technology.
+QR codes that link to our site are placed on food pantries, which allow pantry stewards to stay up to date on the current status of their pantries.

 ## Setup & Installtion